muyiwabowen/woccom/README.md

-# optimization-control.github.io
+# woccom.github.io
-Mathematical Optimization and Optimal Control Research Group.
+Workshop and Conference on Computational and Mathematical Methods.